microtick/docusaurus/docs/overview.md

 slug: /
 ---

+The Microtick project is an experiment in a new mechanism for decentralized price discovery and trading.
+Its vision is to create a trading system more suited for blockchain usage where blocks come at discrete, relatively infrequent and sometimes unpredictable times, and then build upon that vision to create a new trading paradigm that not only works better on, but **promotes** decentralized trading over the legacy centralized paradigm.

 Microtick has three distinguishing features that differ from trading platforms you've seen before:

 * **Decoupled price discovery** in separate, self-contained Schelling point consensus price markets.